chevere/docs/get-started/installation.md

 ## Now what?

-Chevere will now be available project-wide, just make sure to load `vendor/autoload.php` in your scripts.
+Chevere will now be available project-wide, just make sure to load `vendor/autoload.php` in your project.

 ```php
 require 'vendor/autoload.php';